-The GHS includes two levels of service:
+The GHS includes two levels of service3:

-- 6 month coaching program: Includes 10 individuallytailored calls provided by university qualified health coaches based on behaviour change/self-regulation principles designed to assist with goal setting, maintaining motivation, overcoming barriers and making sustainable lifestyle changes.
-Coaching calls are provided on a tapered schedule, with a higher intensity of calls occurring in the first twelve weeks of the program to promote initiation of behaviour change, and less frequent calls during the latter fourteen weeks to promote maintenance and prevent relapse.
+- 1. 6 month coaching program: Includes 10 individuallytailored calls provided by university qualified health coaches based on behaviour change/self-regulation principles designed to assist with goal setting, maintaining motivation, overcoming barriers and making sustainable lifestyle changes4.
+Coaching calls are provided on a tapered schedule, with a higher intensity of calls occurring in the first twelve weeks of the program to promote initiation of behaviour change, and less frequent calls during the latter fourteen weeks to promote maintenance and prevent relapse5.
 Printed support materials are also provided.
-Participants can cease coaching at any time during the 6 month program and can also reenrol in the program after completing the 6 months. - 2.
-Information-only: Provides an evidence-based printed information package on healthy eating, physical activity, and achieving or maintaining a healthy weight, consistent with the Australian Guide to Healthy Eating and National Physical Activity Guidelines.
+Participants can cease coaching at any time during the 6 month program and can also re-enrol in the program after completing the six - 2.
+Information-only: Provides an evidence-based printed information package on healthy eating, physical activity, and achieving or maintaining a healthy weight, consistent with the Australian Guide to Healthy Eating6 and National Physical Activity Guidelines^{7, 8}.
 In addition to the package, a one-off information and advice session on these topics is available to participants at the time of the call.